cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 ### ==Might: Support filtering==

-In case the API requieres filtering, there are two differents ways of achiving this:
+In case the API requires filtering, there are two different ways of achieving this:

 1. Dynamic Filtering
 2. Static Filtering